-Other than that, I top my potpie with a top crust and crimp it well with the bottom crust and then I like to brush on some melted butter, milk, or cream to give the crust that nice golden glow.
+Other than that, you’ll top the pot pie with a top crust and crimp it well with the bottom crust.
+I like to brush on some melted butter, milk, or cream to give the crust that nice golden glow.

-After putting my pot pie into the oven, I bake it until it bubbles and and the top crust is nice and golden brown–which usually takes about an hour or so.
+After putting the pot pie into the oven, bake it until it bubbles and and the top crust is nice and golden brown–which usually takes about an hour or so.

-Finally, after a bit of cooling, I slice and serve it in bowls.
+Finally, after a bit of cooling, slice and serve it in bowls.
 Enjoy!

 Double Crust Chicken Pot Pie Recipe